namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 10/10/23
+- Wrapped that up this morning
+- Start on 1959 once the PR for 1960 goes through

 ### 10/9/23
-- Have been catching up on everything
-- Will get back on 1960 since David is done with the backend
+- Worked on 1960 all day

 ### 10/6/23
 PTO